-- The sample collected at each spot should be about 350 g and will be called as Primary Sample. - All primary samples from one section will be mixed and will be called as Laboratory Sample.
-The size of the laboratory sample should be at least 5 kg from about 1 hectare area. - Out of 5 kg sample for laboratory, pack separately in two boxes, 3 kg sample for analysis and 2 kg as counter sample for storage. - The counter sample should be immediately stored in the cold storage at $0 \pm 1^{\circ}$ C with 90-95% relative humidity for a period of 60 days from the date of issue of test report of the sample. - ➤ Data logger should be installed in a cold room for recording temperature and humidity from time to time. - ➤ It is the responsibility of the laboratory to see that the seal of the storage sample is kept intact till such time the sample is required for analysis in case of dispute.
+• The sample collected at each spot should be about 350 g and will be called as Primary Sample.

-5. Packing and transport of sample
+- All primary samples from one section will be mixed and will be called as laboratory sample.
+The size of the laboratory sample should be at least 5 kg from about 1 hectare area. - Out of 5 kg sample for laboratory, draw 3 kg sample randomly and homogenize for residue analysis.
+Draw another 1 kg as the counter sample for storage in intact form. - The counter sample (1 kg) should be immediately stored in the cold storage at 0 ± 1 °C with 90-95% relative humidity for a period of 60 days from the date of issue of test report of the sample. - A portion of the grape homogenate (~200 g out of the 3 kg sample homogenate) should be drawn and preserved at -20 °C for 120 days. - > Data logger should be installed in a cold room for recording temperature and humidity from time to time. - It is the responsibility of the nominated laboratory to see that the seal of the storage sample (both 1 kg and 200 g) is kept intact till such time the sample is required for analysis in case of any dispute. - 5.
+Packing and transport of sample

 Two samples should be packed separately in clean and virgin corrugated cardboard box designed for transport of grapes.
 The boxes should be sealed with brown packing tape.
-Sample slip (Annexure -8) should be kept in polyethylene cover and the polyethylene cover should be inserted in the box.
+Sample slip (Annexure - 8) should be kept in polyethylene cover and the polyethylene cover should be inserted in the box.
 The boxes should be labeled from outside with the following information:

 - Grape Sample for Residue Analysis

 - Sample slip number

 - Date of sampling

-- Name of sampler of the laboratory
+- Name of authorized representative (sampler) of the nominated laboratory

-Sealed sample should be delivered to the laboratory within 24 hrs. of sampling from the plot.
+Sealed sample should be delivered to the laboratory within 24 hrs of sampling from the plot.